Germany Work Permit

 Work in abroad sounds like an adventure to many people.
 Nevertheless, jobs in Germany need more than the Germany visa and just the obvious Germany CV with Germany cover letter writing and translation - they require careful preparation.
 You will face problems that in all probability did not even cross your mind when you decided to try overseas careers.

 Do not take too lightly the influence a Germany work permit can have on the end result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.

-Most visits to Germany are trouble-free but you should be aware of the global risk of indiscriminate international terrorist attacks, which could be against civilian targets, including places frequented by foreigners.
-The Germany authorities have carried out a number of arrests as a result of investigations into terrorist networks.
+Most visits to Germany are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.
+In recent years, the German authorities have carried out a number of arrests as a result of investigations and operations against terrorist networks.

 Passport and Germany Work Permit

 All nationals except EU nationals holding a valid national ID card require passport valid for length of stay.
 Some EU nationals may be required to present a valid passport in addition to a national ID card.